reaktor/talent-development-assets/genAI-glossary.md

 **Embedding** - A mathematical representation of data (like words or images) as a vector in a high-dimensional space that captures semantic relationships.
 In language models, embeddings convert tokens into dense numerical vectors that encode meaning and enable the model to understand relationships between different pieces of text.

+**Evals (Evaluations)** - Systematic testing and benchmarking of AI models to measure their performance across different tasks and scenarios.
+Evals typically involve running models on standardized test datasets, measuring metrics like accuracy, response quality, and safety, and comparing performance across different models or versions.
+Common eval frameworks include HELM, MMLU, and GLUE, which test capabilities like reasoning, knowledge, and language understanding.
+Evals are essential for model development, safety assessment, and performance comparison.

 ## F

 **Few-shot Learning** - The ability of AI models to learn new tasks or concepts from just a few examples (typically 2-10 examples) without extensive retraining.
 This is achieved by providing the model with a few examples of the desired task in the prompt, allowing it to understand the pattern and apply it to new inputs.
 Few-shot learning is particularly powerful in large language models, which can quickly adapt to new tasks by seeing examples in context.